msqr1/importizer/HowItWorks.md

 In default mode, they are removed, because modules doesn't need them.

 # Transitional Mode
 Transitional mode is all about maintaining backward compatibility.
+We facilitate this by conditionally toggle our preamble and the file content with the definition of the mi_control macro.
+It defaults to being undefined (header mode) which make code behave exactly like a header-based codebase, and vice versa for it being defined.
+This is especially useful for API that doesn't want to break backward compatibility while writing less code.
+All you need to do is add a `-D[value of mi_control]` on the CLI when compiling modularized files.

 ## Handling Include Guards
 In transitional mode, a `#pragma once` or `#ifndef` and `#define` is moved up to the top of the preamble.
 The `#endif` will stay still.